 Surround yourself with high mountains and lush natural landscapes as you take on one of the most famous hiking areas in Norway: Trollheimen.
 Sleep in mountain cabins and on summer farms.
 And don't forget to train before you come - this tour includes 7 - 8 hours of hiking each day.

 This Nordic adventure covers several key highlights in a short amount of time, starting in Europe's fastest growing capital.
 Next, hike in Norway's mountainous interior before taking the scenic Flåm Railway towards the western coast.
 Finish with a ferry ride through Norway's longest and deepest fjord (Sognefjord) to get to Bergen—a colorful waterfront city surrounded by seven mountains.

-Venture out among two of the most amazing and wild mountain formations in Norway, Pulpit Rock and the Kjerag Boulder.
+On this short tour, explore two of the best-loved mountain formations in Norway: Pulpit Rock and Kjerag Boulder.
 Take in breathtaking views, climb to heart-pounding heights, and speedboat through the stunning Lysefjord all in just four days.
-Spend your evenings exploring vibrant Stavanger with lively shopping and restaurants just steps from your hotel.
+Spend your evenings shopping and dining in vibrant Stavanger.

 This active summer tour covers Norway's two biggest cities, as well as its longest and deepest fjord, using various means of transportation for a true Scandinavian adventure.
 After exploring Oslo, you'll take a train ride to Flåm — one of the most scenic in the world — followed by several ferries to fjord-side villages like Balestrand and Fjærland.
 There's also a guided kayaking trip and a longer ferry to Bergen, where you'll spend your last full day with a local who will show you the best of this charming city and its surrounding mountains.